How One Mom Evolved Through Girls on the Run

 My eldest daughter signed up to participate in Girls on the Run a few years ago.
 I read through the parent manual she brought home and thought this was a great program to inspire young girls to believe in themselves, be caring friends and encourage others.
 It wasn’t until I attended the 5K celebration at the end of the season that I truly understood what this program could do for our girls.
 What a sense of accomplishment they had when they crossed the finish line!

 The next school year, I mentioned Girls on the Run to one of the teachers at my other daughter’s school, and she knew about the program because she used to be a coach in another state.
 She quickly agreed to be a part of bringing Girls on the Run programming to their school.
 When the site was approved, the teacher asked me if I wanted to coach with her.
 I didn’t think about coaching when I recommended the program because I was not athletic at all; in fact, I was overweight.
 I thought to myself, “How could I be an inspiration to young girls?”
+This GOTR mom was about to find out.

 It was not hard for me to make the decision to agree to coach the next season.
 It also gave me time to get myself into shape to keep up with these girls!